-• For US applicants, please include an NIH biosketch of the applicant(s): principal investigator and co-principal investigators only.
-For non-US applicants, please include a 2 page CV with your application.
+US applicants should include an NIH biosketch for the principal investigator and co-principal investigators only.
+Non-US applicants should include a 2 page CV with their application.
 Note that "other support" should include the value of the support.

 No budget information or other supporting materials should be included with the LOI.
 A sponsoring institution signature is not required.